 React Native and Ionic both the cross-platforms support Android and iOS devices.
 But in the case of Ionic, it also supports UWP i.e. UNIVERSAL WINDOW PLATFORM, which you can consider an advantage of the Ionic framework.

 – COMMUNITIES & PLUGINS

 There is a well-established community available to assist you in providing solutions, updates, and information helpful for the development of React Native and Ionic Apps respectively.
 Along with this, numerous plugins are available for React Native and other plugins to utilize PhoneGap / Cordova plugins.
 In the case of Ionic, PhoneGap (Cordova) plugins are used for obtaining Native features.

 – OTHER FACTS

-In a very short time span, Ionic has a well-settled community that provides a good User experience mobile apps and getting a Native experience React Native is always a good option.
+In a very short time span, Ionic has a well-settled community that provides a good User experience in mobile apps, and getting a Native experience in React Native is always a good option.